mikimou/mc-launcher/README.md

 ## Screenshots
 <img src="https://i.imgur.com/8nJu9Sj.png" width="500">
-Screenshot from MacOS but launcher is still compatible only with Windows!
+Screenshot from MacOS, but the launcher is still only compatible with Windows!

 ***